Why clowns paint their faces on eggs (2017)

 But not savagely, it was with the gentle fondness that underlies the best humour of friends ribbing each other.

-• pdpi a day ago
+• pdpi 3 months ago

 2 more